anan44/it-starts-with-clojure/materials/5-requests-for-data/1-http-requests.md

 ;...
 ````

-Also notice how we are using the thread macro we learned about earlier.
-It is a good practice to keep your code more readable.

 But in reality we don't want to be making requests only to example.com,
 so let's move forward to making requests to reddit.